rust-lang/rust-forge/src/infra/docs/rustc-ci.md

 at the same time, when the results are green master is fast-forwarded to that merge commit.

-The `auto` branch and other branches used by bors live on a fork of the rust-lang/rust: [rust-lang-ci/rust].
-This as originally done to some security limitations in GitHub Actions.
-These limitations have been addressed, but we've not yet done the work of removing the use of a fork.
+The `auto` branch and other branches used by bors live on a fork of rust-lang/rust:
+[rust-lang-ci/rust].
+This was originally done due to some security limitations in GitHub Actions.
+These limitations have been addressed, but we've not yet done the work of removing the use of the fork.

 Unfortunately testing a single PR at the time, combined with our long CI (~3 hours for a full run)[^1], means we can’t merge too many PRs in a single day, and a